See the previous chapter…

 Marine compass

-In China compasses have been in use since the Han dynasty (2nd century BCE to 2nd century CE) when they were referred to as “south-pointers”.
-However, at first these magnets were only employed for geomancy much like Feng Shui.
+In China [Smith museum] compasses have been in use since the Han dynasty (2nd century BCE to 2nd century CE) during which they were referred to as “south-pointers”.
+Even though, at first these magnets were only employed for geomancy much like Feng Shui.

 Eventually, during the Sung dynasty (1000 CE) many trading ships were then able to sail as far as Saudi Arabia applying compasses for actual marine navigation.
 As a direct result, between 1405 and 1433, Emperor Chu Ti's Treasure Fleet of the Dragon Throne ruled the entire South Pacific and the Indian Ocean; a territory that ranges from Korea and Japan to the eastern coast of Africa.

 At this time Western mariners were still rather incognizant of the navigational application of the magnet.
 The first treatise on the magnet itself was written by Petrus Peregrinus de Maricourt : “De Magnete” (1269).
-And though its nautical use was already mentioned in 1187 by the English monk Alexander Neckham, the use onboard only came about around the 13th and 14th century in the Mediterranean Sea.
+Despite that its nautical use was already mentioned in 1187 by the English monk Alexander Neckham, the use onboard only came about around the 13th and 14th century in the Mediterranean Sea.

 In the fin-de-siècle of the 16th century mariners believed that the magnetic north pole coincided with the geographic north pole.
 Any suggestion otherwise had been denied by Pedro de Medina.

-Magnetic observations made by explorers in subsequent decades showed however that these suggestions were true.
+Magnetic observations made by explorers in subsequent decades showed nonetheless that these dissident suggestions were true.

 But it took until the early nineteenth century, to pinpoint the magnetic north pole somewhere in Arctic Canada (78° N 104° W).
 From then on the angle between the true north and the magnetic north could be precisely corrected for.
 This correction angle is called magnetic variation or magnetic declination.